LineageOS/android_build_soong/README.md

 by all of the vendor's other modules using the normal namespace and visibility rules.

+`soongConfigTraceMutator` enables modules affected by soong config variables to write outputs into a hashed directory path.
+It does this by recording accesses to soong config variables on each module, and then accumulating records of each module's all dependencies. `m soong_config_trace` builds information about hashes to `$OUT_DIR/soong/soong_config_trace.json`.

 ## Build logic

 The build logic is written in Go using the